Growing words in the free group on two generators: Root words

 \begin{definition} A \emph{root word} is a minimal word that is not a child of any minimal word. \end{definition}

-\begin{example} The words $ab\overline{a}\overline{b}$ and $aba\overline{b}$ are root words; they are minimal by Theorem~\ref{minimality} and are not children of any minimal word since in both cases $\lambda(w) = 1$.
-The word $aabb$ is also a root word, since it is minimal and its parents $abb$ and $aab$ are not. \end{example}
+\begin{example} The word $aabb$ is a root word, since it is minimal and neither of its parents $abb$ and $aab$ is minimal.
+The words $aba\overline{b}$ and $ab\overline{a}\overline{b}$ are also root words; they are minimal by Theorem~\ref{minimality} and are not children of any minimal word, since in particular they have no subword $xx$. \end{example}

 Root words are the words for which Theorem~\ref{minimality} holds for equality.